 65+ Travel Insurance

-Scores of senior travelers are reaching all corners of the globe on leisure, business and educational trips.
-Health and safety are now major concerns as international travel expands.
-Unfortunately, Medicare DOES NOT cover seniors outside the U.S. That’s why a Travel or Trip Protection policy is important.
+Scores of senior travelers reach all corners of the globe on leisure, business and educational trips.
+As international travel expands, however, health and safety can be major concerns .
+Unfortunately, Medicare DOES NOT cover seniors outside the U.S., and the Medicare Supplement plans that do include some coverage outside the country offered limited protection.
+That’s why a Travel medical or Trip Protection policy is important.

 Given the heightened risks, savvy senior travelers are preparing more than ever to avoid potential hazards.
 It is no "hidden fact" that regarding travel insurance, Seniors have to be extra cautious to select the best plan that is capable of offering full coverage while they are away from their hometown and home country.

 Travel health insurance policies are designed to pick up your medical expenses when traveling abroad.
-If you are covered under Medicare, these plans act as your primary insurance while abroad.
-Travel health insurance also fills critical gaps when taking Medicare supplemental plans overseas.
+These plans act as your primary insurance while abroad.
+Even if you have a Medicare supplement plan that offers some foreign travel benefits, the coverage is inadequate if you have a major illness or accident.
 For example, Medicare supplements typically cover emergencies up to $50,000 and are subject to a $250 deductible and 20% coinsurance.

 The best plans cover everything from hospitalization, surgery, physician office visits, ambulance services, prescription medications, and emergencies.
 The premier plans make it a point to cover sickness or injury resulting from a pre-existing medical condition or terrorist event without limitations.
-Some policies even pay medical providers overseas on a direct basis so you can avoid the paperwork hassles that come with filing a claim.
+Some policies even pay medical providers overseas on a direct basis so you can avoid having to pay the bill and deal with the paperwork hassles and delays inherent in filing a claim.

 Worry- Free Travel with: